lina-roether/niji/docs/src/custom-modules/README.md

 ## Module Config

-The module config, which is passed as the first parameter to both the `apply` and the `reload` handlers, is a table with string keys

-and arbitrary values.
+The module config, which is passed as the first parameter to both the `apply` and the `reload` handlers, is a table with string keys and arbitrary values.
 It comes from combining the module-specific configuration for your module with the global module configuration, both of which are defined in `config.toml`.
 See [Configuration](../configuration.md) for more information.

-Simple modules for personal use probably won't use this feature much, but it is recommended for modules that are used by multiple users and may be merged to be builtin modules use the config feature to provide options to users, and respond to certain global configuration options like `font_scale`.
+Simple modules for personal use probably won't use this feature much, but it is recommended that modules which are used by multiple users and may be merged to be builtin modules use the config feature to provide options to users, and conform to certain global configuration options like `font_scale`.

 ## Theme